scalawithcats/scala-with-cats/src/pages/monad-transformers/index.typ

-#import "../stdlib.typ": info, warning, solution, chapter
+#import "../stdlib.typ": info, warning, solution, chapter, href
 #chapter[Monad Transformers] <sec:monad-transformers>

-Monads are [like burritos][link-monads-burritos], which means that once you acquire a taste, you'll find yourself returning to them again and again.
+Monads are #href("http://blog.plover.com/prog/burritos.html")[like burritos], which means that once you acquire a taste, you'll find yourself returning to them again and again.
 This is not without issues.